EDITOR’S NOTE: This article was verified by Lazar Ioana Alis, a writer and Romanian food expert based in Tecuci, Romania.

 Piftie is typically made with the lesser parts of the pig like the ears, tail, and feet.
 It’s traditionally served as an appetizer over Christmas, New Year’s Eve, and Easter.

 Tochitură is a delicious Romanian dish made with pork, smoked bacon, and smoked sausages.
 Similar to a stew but with very little sauce, it can be made in different ways depending on where it’s from.
 Pork is common though it can also be made with other types of meat like beef, lamb, chicken, and offal.

 Recipes vary but there are generally two types of tochitură in Romania – ones made with tomato sauce and ones made without.
 The latter is more traditional but the former is more common and what you’d typically find at a Romanian restaurant.
-When using tomato sauce, the meats are left to cook in their own fat and juices first before a minimal amount of sauce is added at the end.
+When using tomato sauce, the meats are left to cook in their own fat and juices first before a minimal amount of sauce (with minced garlic) is added at the end.

 Like many dishes in this Romanian food guide, tochitură is often paired with mămăligă.
 It’s also common to serve it with a fried egg and a salty sheep cheese like telemea or brânză de burduf.

 Pomana porcului literally means “pig’s alms” and refers to the Romanian meal traditionally prepared for the men who took part in the pig’s slaughter.
 It’s a simple dish made with various cuts of pork, offal, and sausages fried in lard and served with mămăligă, mijdei, or onions.